 Be innovative around how you can save to reduce your financial stress.

 Consider looking at deal/coupon sites or consider what items you regularly use that you can purchase in bulk at the supermarket or discount store.

-There is a myriad of great ways to save, you can even learn to make your own DIY cleaning products at home using natural ingredients!
+There are several great ways to save.
+You can even learn to make your own DIY cleaning products at home using natural ingredients!